History of the Nashville Sounds: Texas Rangers (2019–2020)

-Triple-A East / International League
+International League

 Milwaukee Brewers (2021–present)

 The Sounds became the Triple-A affiliate of the Milwaukee Brewers for a second time in 2021 upon signing a 10-year Professional Development License that runs through 2030.
 The Brewers desired reuniting with Nashville because of the quality of the player facilities at First Horizon Park and convenient travel options to and from the city.
 Along with Major League Baseball's restructuring of the minors, the Pacific Coast League disbanded, and the Sounds were placed in the Triple-A East.

 Opening Day for the 2021 season was postponed for nearly a month to temporarily eliminate commercial air travel and give players the opportunity to be vaccinated against COVID-19 before the season started.
 Nashville eventually began competition in the new league on May 4 with an 8–6 loss to the Toledo Mud Hens at Fifth Third Field in Toledo, Ohio.
 Following another loss and a rainout, they won both games of a seven-inning doubleheader on May 7 against Toledo, 5–0 and 5–4, for their first league wins.
 The Sounds won 15 consecutive games from May 18 to June 3, matching the franchise record set in 1999 and tied in 2018.
 Under Rick Sweet, who previously managed the team in the last season of their former affiliation with Milwaukee, Nashville ended the season in fourth place in the Southeastern Division with a 63–56 record.
 No playoffs were held to determine a league champion; instead, the team with the best regular-season record was declared the winner.
 Nashville placed ninth in the league standings.
 However, 10 games that had been postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch in which all 30 Triple-A clubs competed for the highest winning percentage.
 Nashville finished the tournament tied for fourth place with a 7–2 record.
+Overall, they went 70–58.